• AlbumentationsAlbumentations

 [0.3,0.3]

-Standard deviation value of normal distribution for generating liquid layer.
-If single float the number will be sampled from (0, std).
-If tuple of float std will be sampled from range (std[0], std[1]).
-If you want constant value use (std, std).
+Standard deviation of the normal distribution for generating the liquid layer; sampled per image from (std_range[0], std_range[1]).
+For a constant value use (std, std).
 Default: (0.3, 0.3).

 [2,2]